PRIS-CV/EGNN_TLRM/README.md

-Code release for the paper: ATRM: ATTENTION-BASED TASK-LEVEL RELATION MODULE FOR GNN-BASEDFEW-SHOT LEARNING.
+Code release for the paper: "TLRM: Task-level Relation Module for GNN-based Few-Shot Learning" (VCIP 2021)

 ### Platform